Narrow-gauge railways in Saxony: New beginnings after 1990

-The German reunification in 1990 placed the narrow-gauge railways in Saxony, which were at that point still operated by the Deutsche Reichsbahn, into a new situation.
-A working group was tasked to find answers on how to operate the railways under the new conditions.
+German reunification in 1990 placed the narrow-gauge railways in Saxony, which were at that point still operated by the Deutsche Reichsbahn, into a new situation.
+A working group was formed in order to establish how best to operate the railways under the new conditions.

-Without government regulations holding them back, a group of enthusiasts formed in 1990, with the goal of rebuilding the upper part of the Pressnitz Valley Railway as fast as possible.
-Smiled upon at first, the group indeed managed to get segments of the railway operational, and within a few years, a recognized heritage railway had been created.
+Without government regulations holding them back, a group of enthusiasts formed in 1990 with the goal of rebuilding the upper part of the Pressnitz Valley Railway as fast as possible.
+Smiled upon at first, the group indeed managed to get segments of the railway operational, and within a few years a recognized heritage railway had been created.

-By 1992, the direction was to either privatize or abandon the narrow-gauge railways.
-A first victim was the Oschatz–Kemmlitz railway.
-Only the intervention of citizen groups and local government saved the railway, which was privatized as Döllnitzbahn.
+By 1992 the direction was either to privatize or to abandon the narrow-gauge railways.
+The first victim was the Oschatz–Kemmlitz railway.
+Only the intervention of citizen groups and local government saved the railway, which was privatized as the Döllnitzbahn.
 For all other narrow-gauge railways, freight service was terminated.

-In the mid-1990s, the government of Saxony started to discuss concepts for the conservation of the narrow-gauge railways in the state.
+In the mid-1990s the government of Saxony started to discuss concepts for the conservation of the narrow-gauge railways in the state.
 At first, the idea was to have an organization owned by the state of Saxony operating the railways; this concept was shelved.
 Instead, a privatization led by municipalities and their districts was the preferred solution.
 This was first put into practice in the district of Zittau, which at the end of 1996 together with track-side municipalities took over operations of the Zittau–Oybin–Jonsdorf railway.
 For the 100 year anniversary of the Fichtelberg Railway in 1997, a fest week was organized, which was unlike any other event involving narrow-gauge railways in Germany.
 With the success of that celebration, local politicians and Deutsche Bahn manager started to think in a new direction, and the local district and communities took over operations of this railway as well.
 In addition, the Deutsche Bahn decided to keep the two narrow-gauge railways near Dresden operational.

 The current railway companies for the remaining narrow-gauge railways in Saxony are the Saxon Steam Railway Company, the Saxon Oberlausitz Railway Company and the Döllnitzbahn GmbH.
 As of 1 January 2009, the following railways remain operational: